aravinnndddd/Discord-Echo/README.md

 ﻿# Discord Echo

-A self-hosted Discord presence & activity API inspired by Lanyard.
+A self-hosted Discord presence & activity API

 This service listens to Discord presence updates and exposes: